Mould cases on the rise during rainy season

 Expert tips on mould prevention

-“The best thing you can do is to run a dehumidifier and run it daily,” said Mouldgone’s Mr Mantle.
+“The best thing you can do is to run a dehumidifier and run it daily,” said Mr Mantle.
 “There is no point running a dehumidifier in a room once a week or once a fortnight.”

 Electric dehumidifiers should be run for an hour or two in an enclosed room every day, he added.

-Another way, Mr Lou said, is to let sunlight enter rooms as ultraviolet rays can eliminate airborne pathogens like mould.
+Another way, Mr Lou said, is to let sunlight enter rooms, as ultraviolet rays can eliminate airborne pathogens like mould.

-UV-C, one of three types of ultraviolet rays found in sunlight, penetrates the cells of mould and damages its DNA, preventing it from reproducing.
-Therefore, leaving curtains open before travelling is a good idea.
+UVC, one of three types of ultraviolet rays found in sunlight, penetrates the cells of mould and damages its DNA, preventing it from reproducing.
+Therefore, leaving your home’s curtains open before setting off on an overseas trip is a good idea.

-Keeping homes, especially in areas such as bathrooms and kitchens, well-ventilated can also help prevent mould, as the accumulated moist air in these areas can escape.
+Keeping homes, especially areas such as bathrooms and kitchens, well ventilated can also help prevent mould, as this allows accumulated moist air in these areas to escape.

-Homeowners can leave fans turned on when they are going away for some time, said Mr Mantle.
+Home owners can leave fans turned on when they are going away for some time, said Mr Mantle.
 As mould thrives in still air, improving the airflow will stop it from growing.

-For homeowners whose air conditioners can be remotely controlled through mobile applications, Mr Chua suggested turning them on for two hours daily to reduce air moisture and improve airflow.
+For home owners whose air-conditioners can be remotely controlled through mobile applications, Mr Chua suggested turning them on for two hours daily to reduce air moisture and improve airflow.

-It also helps to place moisture absorbers in cupboards and wipe wooden furniture with antifungal products when cleaning.
+He added that it helps to place moisture absorbers in cupboards and wipe wooden furniture with antifungal products when cleaning.

 Dealing with mould

 White vinegar is a popular home remedy.
-However vinegar with acetic acid levels that are too low is ineffective, especially when it is diluted with water, according to Mr Mantle.
+However, vinegar with acetic acid levels that are too low is ineffective, especially when it is diluted with water, according to Mr Mantle.

-Compared with white vinegar, which typically contains five per cent acetic acid, cleaning vinegar with six per cent acetic acid would be more effective.
+Compared with white vinegar, which typically contains 5 per cent acetic acid, cleaning vinegar with 6 per cent acetic acid would be more effective.

-To remove mould from expensive leather products, consider getting a professional to do it, instead of using vinegar or baking soda – this will minimise the risk of damage to the leather.
+If mould is on expensive leather products, consider getting a professional to remove it instead of using vinegar or baking soda – this will minimise the risk of damage to the leather.
 For non-leather bags like sports bags, Mr Mantle recommended applying fungicides.
 Off-the-shelf fungicides include bleach-based products.

-However, where mould growth is extensive and found in areas difficult to reach such as ceilings, Mr Chua suggested consulting mould removal specialists.
+However, where mould growth is extensive or in difficult-to-reach areas such as ceilings, Mr Chua suggested consulting mould removal specialists.

 Specialists use different methods to remove mould.

 Anti-microbial misting is one method they use to eliminate mould in the air or hidden within walls.
-Disinfection machines that emit intense UV-C rays are also used.
+Disinfection machines that emit intense UVC rays are also used.
 A coat of anti-mould paint is also commonly applied to prevent mould from reappearing.